postindustria-tech/pipeline-dotnet/README.md

 - **FiftyOne.Pipeline.Core.Tests** - Tests for FlowElement and FlowData base classes.
 - **FiftyOne.Pipeline.Engines.Tests** - Tests for AspectEngines and AspectData base classes.
 - **FiftyOne.Pipeline.Engines.FiftyOne.Tests** - Tests for 51Degrees specific aspect engines.
 - **FiftyOne.Pipeline.Examples.Tests** - Tests for developer examples.
+This will automatically run all the examples and ensure they do not crash.
+- **FiftyOne.Pipeline.Web.Tests** - Tests for web integration functionality.

-The tests can be run from within Visual Studio.
+The tests can be run from within Visual Studio or (in most cases) by using the `dotnet` command line tool.

 ## Project documentation